-A steady job paying a living wage can be a powerful thing.
-For many people, a good job offers more than just a paycheck; it offers a chance to reclaim their pride and sense of purpose as well.
+A steady job that pays a living wage can be a powerful thing.
+For struggling people, a good job offers more than just a paycheck.
+It offers a chance to reclaim a sense of pride and purpose as well.

 At-risk youth and young adults

 People in recovery from addiction

-The "Workin' It Out" (WIO) program series represents six, related classroom-based, cognitive-behavioral curricula designed to help challenging workers succeed in today's workplace.
+The "Workin' It Out" (WIO) program series represents five, related classroom-based, cognitive-behavioral curricula designed to help challenging workers succeed in today's workplace.
 The programs are available ONLY to instructors who complete a 3-day training to become certified as WIO soft skills instructors.

 "Workin' It Out" is a 10-lesson classroom-based soft skills training program designed to help challenging, often inexperienced workers adjust to the unfamiliar expectations of the workplace.

 WIO helps participants:

 Improve interpersonal workplace skills such as anger management, giving feedback and taking criticism, and problem solving.

-2 Learning to Work It Out: For Hard to Serve Individuals
+2 Learning to Work It Out

-"Learning to Work It Out" is a 10-lesson soft skills program designed to help individuals with multiple barriers to employment gain confidence, people skills, and insights needed to transition into the world of work.
+"Learning to Work It Out" is a 12-lesson soft skills program designed to help individuals with multiple barriers to employment gain confidence, people skills, and insights needed to transition into the world of work.

 LWIO helps participants:

 3 Beginning to Work It Out